Set up your inventory

 Click Save opening stock.
 The Not counted badge clears, the Expected Stock column shows your opening count, and the row records it under Last Report.
 From here on the item carries a running count and every later stocktake is measured against this baseline.

 You do not always have to run an opening check by hand.
-The first time stock arrives through an order or an expense (step 6), that received quantity establishes the baseline too — the item leaves Not counted automatically.
+On an item this store counts, the first time stock arrives through an order or an expense (step 6), that received quantity establishes the baseline too — the item leaves Not counted automatically.

 6. Stock is now wired in

 That is the full setup.
-Because steps 2 and 4 wired each ingredient to an expense item on both the master and the store, restocking the store can happen from either side of the app:
+Step 2 paired each ingredient with an expense item and step 4 told this store to count it, so restocking can happen from either side of the app:

 - Through Orders — receive a purchase order for the item and the received quantity is added to the store's stock.
 See Orders.

-- Through Expenses — record an expense entry against the auto-created material item and the quantity flows into the store's stock automatically.
+- Through Expenses — record an expense entry against the paired material item and the quantity flows into the store's stock.
 See Expenses.

 Either way, you record the purchase once and the count is right — no duplicate bookkeeping between Expenses and Inventory.